SalomePlatform/sat/doc/src/configuration.rst

             env.prepend('LD_LIBRARY_PATH', os.path.join(prereq_dir, 'lib'))
             pass

-*env* is the API provided by SAT, prereq_dir is the installation directory, version the product version. env.set set a variable, env.prepend and env.append are used to prepend or append values to a path.
+*env* is the API provided by SAT, *prereq_dir* is the installation directory, *version* the product version.
+*env.set* sets a variable, *env.prepend* and *env.append* are used to prepend or append values to a path.

-The **setenv** function is used to set the environement at compile time and run time.
+The **setenv** function is used to set the environment at compile time and run time.
 It is also possible to use **set_env_build** and **set_env_launch** callback functions to set specific compile or run time environment.
-Finally the functions **set_nativ_env** is used for native products.
+Finally the function **set_nativ_env** is used for native products.

 Product sections
 ----------------

 The product configuration file may contain several sections.
-In addition to the  "default" section, it is possible to declare other section that will be used for specific versions of the product.
+In addition to the  "default" section, it is possible to declare other sections that will be used for specific versions of the product.
-This allows SAT compiling different version of a products.
+This allows SAT compiling different versions of a product.
 To determine which section should be used, SAT has an algorithm that takes into account the version number.
 Here are some examples of sections that will be taken into account by SAT :